ivanndotco/caddy_xcaddy_route53/README.md

 - **Latest Caddy**: Automatically updated when new versions are released
 - **AWS Route53 Plugin**: For ACME DNS-01 challenges (perfect for wildcard certificates)
 - **Multi-platform**: AMD64 and ARM64 support
-- **Fully Automated**: CI/CD pipeline checks for Caddy updates every 6 hours
+- **Fully Automated**: CI/CD pipeline checks for Caddy updates weekly
 - **Production Ready**: Optimized for security and performance

 ## Quick Start